doanamo/Shooting-Character-02-2017/Readme.md

 Shooting Character
 ====
 Top-down character locomotion and animation demo with some gameplay elements implemented such as sprinting and shooting.
-Implements different character's movement modes using root motion animations and utilizes inverse kinematics to properly hold/fire a weapon in a direction.
+Implements different character movement modes using root motion animations and utilizes inverse kinematics to properly handle held weapons.

 ![](Docs/Screenshot.jpg)